alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 They may be rebooted in working hours in the staging environment, however you should notify colleagues before doing so.

+## Rebooting Asset master and slave machines

+Unless there are urgent updates to apply the master machine should not be rebooted in production during working hours - as the master machine is required for attachments to be uploaded.

+The slave machines can be rebooted as they hold a copy of data and are resynced regularly.

+Reboots of the master machine should be organised with the Infrastructure team, for the production environment.

+You may reboot the master machine in the staging environment during working hours however it is prudent to warn colleagues that uploading attachments will be unavailable during this period.

 ## Rebooting Jumpbox machines

 These machines are safe to reboot during the day.
 During the night they